-TEAR's National Director Matthew Maury share his insights into the much-debated issue of orphanages and the problem of 'voluntourism'.
+TEAR's CEO Matthew Maury shares his insights into the much-debated issue of orphanages and the problem of 'voluntourism'.

 For Christians who have spent any time reading what the scriptures say about money, its dangerous power should come as no surprise.
 The ‘fullness of life’ (John 10:10) that Jesus proclaimed was never, ever linked to having lots of money.

 In fact, I would argue it is the opposite.
 Perhaps too often our view of ‘fullness of life’ is more shaped by our culture’s understanding of a successful life?